<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 Clean Room 04

-At GIW, we’re always working to help our customers achieve their maximum production potential.
+At KSB GIW, Inc. we’re always working to help our customers achieve their maximum production potential.
 We combine research and development (R&D) with hands-on knowledge to create solutions that continuously improve our products and services.
 One area of innovation is in the way we calculate our pump casings’ wear life.
 We measure minimum casing thickness, also called retirement thickness, to determine the casings’ replacement intervals.

 There are many ways to measure minimum casing thickness, but not all measurement techniques are made equal.
 We conducted a series of tests on these techniques to help our customers succeed and lower their total cost of operation (TCO).
 Here is a look at what we found.